klin-usgs/ShakeCast_V3/README.md

 4. Switch into the test_site directory, `cd test_site`.
 5. View the site with `python -m SimpleHTTPServer`. _Note: Some servers are obviously more advance than others and can handle redirects, smart recognition of `.html` files, etc_

 ## Contribute

-WeÕre eager to have your help in improving this kit.
+Weâ€™re eager to have your help in improving this kit.
 If you have an idea for a change, start by opening a new [Issue](https://github.com/github/training-kit/issues) so we can discuss and help guide your contribution to the right location.
 If you have corrections or kit contributions, we'd be glad to receive them via a [Pull Request](https://help.github.com/articles/using-pull-requests).
 For kit contributions, we ask you to share in our mindset of minimalism.

 ### Class Material